profsmucker/ta-works/Documentation/README.md

 3. During application, if a student does not upload a PDF.
 It won't error on submission but it would error when instructors or associate chair tries to view the resume.

+4. During application, if errors exist in the form.
+The applicant will have to re upload their CV and re check the confirmation buttons.

 ### Solved Bugs / Potential Fix:
 1. A popup is added and warning the user it may take up to 1 minute to reduce the bug of multiple `Run Algorithm` clicks